"Avatar" director donates dive craft, says 3D movie due in fall

 In a telephone interview marking the one-year anniversary of his nearly 7-mile-deep (11.2-km-deep) dive in the western Pacific, the Oscar-winning director said that scientists had identified more than 60 new species, including bacteria, from material he brought back.

-Cameron expects to release a long-awaited 3D movie of the dive in movie theaters in the fall of 2013.
+Cameron expects to release a long-awaited 3D movie of the dive in movie theatres in the fall of 2013.

 Cameron also directed the 1997 movie "Titanic" as well as undertaking and filming several underwater expeditions exploring the wreck of the ship in the North Atlantic.